An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: METHODOLOGY

 \subsection{Robot Interaction Control}

 In the context of human-robot interaction and teleoperation, Cartesian impedance control is widely employed due to the possibility to modulate the amount of force exerted from the robot to the environment while tracking Cartesian trajectories~\cite{Sartori2019Tele-echographyScaling, selvaggio2018passive, beber2024passive}.
-This type of control enables the robot's end effector to behave as a mass-spring-damper system.
-In particular, the amount of force generated depends on the offset between the desired position and the robot's actual position.
-Given $\boldsymbol{F}^{ext}_{ee}$ the interaction force between the robot's end effector and the environment, the closed loop behaviour is described by:
+This type of control enables the robot end-effector to behave as a mass-spring-damper system.
+In particular, the amount of force generated depends on the offset between the desired position and the robot actual position and on the impedance parameters $\boldsymbol{D}_d, \boldsymbol{K}_d \in\mathbb{R}^{6 \times 6}$, which are the desired damping and stiffness, respectively.
+Given $\boldsymbol{W}_{ee} = [\bs{F}_{ee}^T \ \bs{W}_{ee}^T]^T~\in~\mathbb{R}^6$ the interaction wrench between the robot end-effector and the environment, the closed-loop behaviour (no inertia shaping) is described by: